tahershaker/SUSE-Rancher-Prime-Guide/1-Install/Rancher/1-Install-Rancher-Helm-Chart/README.md

     <img src="Images/step-3.png">
 </p>

+Please Note: The above `SUSE Rancher` Helm Chart Repository is for the community edition.
+If you are looking to deploy `SUSE Rancher Prime` which is the enterprise edition, you need to use a different URL for the `SUSE Rancher Prime` Helm Repositories.
+To retrieve the `SUSE Rancher Prime` Helm Repositories, please refer to your `SUSE` representative.

 4. Install cert-manager using Helm Chart.
 In this guide we are installing cert-manager version 1.13.0
 ```bash
 helm install --wait \